samsquire/ideas3/README.md

 # 36. Person Coordination API

 Each person in an organisation might want to control digitally how information is retrieved and goes through to them.
-I propose a communication API for every person.
-Each person can create an interface to their emails.
+I propose people define an API for themselves in how to get them to do what you want them to do.

 # 37. Data Flows and queries per widget